open-edge-insights/eii-messagebus/README.md

 ## Installation

-The EII Messsage Bus library can be installed in two different ways.
+The OEI Messsage Bus library can be installed in two different ways.

 1. Through published Debian, Fedora, or Alpine APK packages
 2. Installing form source